KDunin/react-epi-editable/README.md

 -   `npm run webpack-build-dev`: Builds a development package.
 -   `npm run webpack-watcher`: Builds a development package, and re-builds automatically when relevant files are changed.
 -   `npm run webpack-build-prod`: Builds a production package.

-## Debugging Vuex state

-Using the [Vue-devtools](https://github.com/vuejs/vue-devtools) to see the state changes in the store in view mode works as expected.
-There are however some limitations to follow state changes when you are editing in Episerver edit mode because of the site is running inside an iframe.
-To be able to see the vuex state while editing you need to run the stand alone electron app as described on the github page: [Vue standalone Electron app](https://github.com/vuejs/vue-devtools/blob/master/shells/electron/README.md).